rayyan35p/tp/docs/DeveloperGuide.md

 Step 7.
 A `CommandResult` is produced based on whether the execution was a success or not and returned to the `LogicManager`.

+### Finding Projects Feature

+The displayed list of `project`s can be filtered by name (specifically, the keywords that the project name contains).

+The `findP` command accepts a sequence of keywords (at least 1) and filters the displayed `project`s accordingly.

+Once the `project`s are filtered out, the displayed list of `employee`s will also be filtered out, according to whether they are under at least one of the said filtered `project`s.

+Given below is an example usage scenario and the internal changes that happen at each step.

+Step 1.
+The user launches the application.
+All employees and projects will be shown to the user.

+Step 2.
+The user executes the `findP website presentation` command to search for projects with name containing "website" and/or "presentation".
+`LogicManager` will call `TaskHubParser#parse(input)` to extract the parameters and pass it to an `FindProjectCommandParser`.

+Step 3. `TaskHubParser` will call `FindProjectCommandParser#parse(arguments)` to produce a `FindProjectCommand` to be executed by the `LogicManager`.

+Step 4. `LogicManager` calls `FindProjectCommand#execute(model)` to produce a `CommandResult`.

+Step 5.
+During the execution of the `FindProjectCommand`, the `ProjectNameContainsKeywordsPredicate` predicate that is received, is used to update the model's `filteredProjectList` through `ModelManager`.

+Step 6.
+Then, using the updated `filteredProjectList` from step 5, a new `EmployeeUnderFilteredProjectsPredicate` predicate is created.
+Using this predicate, the model's `filteredEmployeeList` is updated through `ModelManager`.

+Step 7.
+A `CommandResult` is produced based on whether the execution was a success or not and returned to the `LogicManager`.

 ### \[Proposed\] Mark Project feature

 Execution of the `markP` command will result in each `Project` being marked as completed.
 This is done by setting each `Project`'s `isCompleted` attribute to `true`.